 At these get-togethers, we have a brief business section then move on to our entertainment.
 Afterwards we have tea, coffee and delicious cakes whilst drawing the winning tickets in our raffle.
 Our guest speakers have addressed us on an eclectic mix of subjects such as Napoleonic re-enactments, modern day leprosy, de-cluttering, Indian cooking (and tasting of course), hedgehog rescue, ladies’ under garments, handwriting analysis, women’s health, cider, perfume and jewellery making.

 We also try our hand at different crafts and create Christmas wreaths or decorations at our December meeting.
 Other fun activities have been wine and cheese tasting, a visit to gardens, various competitions and a scarf swap.
 We are active in the community, running a stall at the fete, laying a wreath on Remembrance Sunday, and assisting in fundraising for the village hall.
 In October 2017 we combined our talents with the Hopelands Village Hall Committee and put on a fantastic dinner and show, with the Welsh male choir Synergy as entertainment.
-The event was such a success, we are holding another on Saturday December 1st.
-Tickets priced at £12.50 which will include a delicious supper available from firstname.lastname@example.org or 01544 319143.
+The event was such a success, another was held on Saturday December 1st 2018.
+Synergy are remarkable entertainers with a wide repertoire and we hope to see them again.